Pregnancy loss

 Summarytoggle arrow icon

 Pregnancy loss can occur even in previously healthy pregnancies.
-If it occurs before 20 weeks' gestation (∼ 10% of pregnancies), it is called “early pregnancy loss,” “miscarriage,” or “spontaneous abortion.”
-If it occurs after 20 weeks' gestation, it is called “stillbirth” or “intrauterine fetal demise.”
+If it occurs before 20 weeks' gestation (∼ 10% of pregnancies), it is called miscarriage or spontaneous abortion.
+If it occurs after 20 weeks' gestation, it is called stillbirth or intrauterine fetal demise.
+There is no widely accepted definition of recurrent pregnancy loss, but it often refers to ≥ 2 losses before viability.
 The majority of spontaneous abortions are due to fetal aneuploidy.
 Other common causes of spontaneous abortion are maternal disease, trauma, and congenital anomalies.
 Stillbirth can be caused by maternal disease, placental disorders, umbilical cord complications, or fetal congenital anomalies.
 In many cases, the cause of spontaneous abortion or stillbirth is unknown.
-The management of pregnancy loss depends on the week of gestation and clinical presentation.
-Most commonly, it involves medication-induced evacuation of the pregnancy, surgical evacuation of the pregnancy, or expectant management.
+The management of pregnancy loss depends on the week of gestation and clinical presentation and may involve medication-induced evacuation of the pregnancy, surgical evacuation of the pregnancy, or expectant management.
 After a spontaneous abortion, the products of conception should undergo histopathological examination.
-Similarly, fetal autopsy should be performed after a stillbirth in order to determine the underlying cause and address any modifiable etiologies.
+Similarly, fetal autopsy should be offered after a stillbirth in order to determine the underlying cause and address any modifiable etiologies.

 See also “Counseling on pregnancy loss” and “Induced abortion.”